Civil-Data/Bomb-IT/README.md

 ## Compiling and Running
 1. Clone our repository to desired location on your computer.
 2. Open the project from Unity Hub
+3. When project is open navigate to the top left corner.
+In the drop down menu of the file tab click the build and run item.
+Sometimes you might have to press the "Build Settings...." button and click build i run.
+Creating a new folder is recommended.
+(This will also create an .exe file on windows))
-3. Compile and run with Unity Editor by pressing play button.
+4. Compile and run with Unity Editor by pressing play button.
-4. When playbutton is pressed our first map and 2 characters are shown, one of the characters is moveable by pressing the arrow keys.
+5. When playbutton is pressed our first map and 2 characters are shown, one of the characters is moveable by pressing the arrow keys.

 ## Kanban Board
 * https://github.com/orgs/Civil-Data/projects/1/views/1